Quick Answer: What Should A GCP Migration Checklist Include?

 Checklist items include labels, budgets, alerts, committed-use decisions, right-sizing assumptions, storage lifecycle rules, log retention, test environment schedules, and ownership for monthly cost reviews.
 If a workload is migrated without tags and budgets, nobody owns its cost behavior.

 After launch, connect cost to performance evidence.
 A cloud performance audit checklist can help identify whether slow queries, over-scaled containers, inefficient caching, or noisy observability are driving both latency and spend.
+For ongoing tuning, cloud performance optimization services can turn utilization, cost, reliability, and user-experience data into a practical improvement backlog.

 7. Plan Cutover, Rollback, And Hypercare As One Workflow